HussNaz/IVAS-API/README.md

 * BIN should be unique to the NID number.
 * BIN number will be Generated Automatically with always 13 digits.
 * There will be Invalid BIN and NID exceptions if BIN and NID is not valid.
+* Phone Number must be 11 digits starting with "+880".